harrisblog/harrisblog/README.md

 My latest plan is to keep learning web dev knowledge and find a FED/SDE related job.
 Wish me good luck!💫

-If you are a recruiter and are interested in me, don't hesitate to [drop me an email](mailto:huangshisong89@gmail.com) 😊
+If you are a recruiter and is interested in me, don't hesitate to drop me an [email](mailto:huangshisong89@gmail.com) or connect with me on [LinkedIn](https://www.linkedin.com/in/harriswong89/) 😊